alecamar/CV_old/My_CV.md

 <br>
 <h3>Teaching experience</h3>

+2018           - Landscape Ecology, graduate course of Ecology and graduate course of Genetics, Conservation and Evolutive Biology of INPA (National Institute for Amazonian Research) <p>
 2018           - AD4 (Environmental monitoring), 4th year Environmental engineering - UFSCar <p>
 2018           - CET3 (Geoprocessing), 3rd year Biological Science undergraduate - UFSCar <p>
 2018           - DTS3 (Environmental Legislation), 3rd year Biological Science undergraduate - UFSCar <p>
 2018           - EMA3 (Landscape Ecology and Ecological Restoration), 3rd year Biological Science undergraduate - UFSCar <p>
+2018           - Landscape Ecology, to the Secretary of Environment of the State of Minas Gerais <p> 2017           - Scientific communication, for the graduate course of the Genetics, Conservation and Evolutive Biology depto, of the National Institute for Amazonian Research (GCBEv/INPA)
 2016           - Applied Conservation Biology, Undergraduate Teaching Assistant, University of Toronto <p>
+2015           - Landscape Ecology for the Secretary of Environment of the State of Rio Grande do Sul <p>
 2015           - Topics for Biodiversity Conservation, Undergraduate Teaching Assistant, University of Toronto <p>
 2013-2014      - Biostatistics, Undergraduate Teaching Assistant, University of Toronto <p>
 2012           - Community Ecology, Teaching Fellow, University of the State of São Paulo (Rio Claro) <p>